Meta Salary Negotiation: How To Negotiate A Meta Job Offer

 Meta Sign-on Bonus

 Meta is known for being generous with Meta sign-on bonuses, which is a one-time bonus that new employees receive as an incentive to join Meta and cover any lost bonuses or unvested equity that you may give up at your current company.
 In our experience, we’ve found that Meta does not usually provide a Meta signing bonus in the initial offer, so you will need to negotiate to receive this component.
-We’ve helped every client receive a Meta signing bonus by negotiating.

 It’s important to note that even if you don’t have a competing offer or you’re not walking away from money at your current company, you can still negotiate for a Meta hiring bonus.
 Meta’s sign-on bonus is paid out within the first 30 days in one lump sum payment, but there are payback conditions tied to it—meaning you’ll need to pay back the bonus if you depart Meta within the first year.